 There are five categories – International Jazz Artist, Cutting Edge Award for Jazz Innovation, Album Of The Year, Jazz Media, and Live UK Shows Of The Year – which are open to artists from anywhere in the world.
 But only British or US musicians appear in them.
 (Yes, I know that Phronesis is led by a Danish double bass player and has a Swedish drummer, but as far as I am concerned, it’s a UK band because it’s based here.)

 Now, I don’t mean to be nationalistic about this, but there has been a lot of debate in recent years about US jazz vs European jazz, etc, so it’s not surprising that we end up with antennas alert to this.

-I’m left wondering, was that great champion of European jazz, Stuart Nicholson, shouted down in the nomination discussions?
-Or, when push comes to shove, does the jazz from that large lump of land to our east simply fail to cut the mustard (sorry about the metaphor mash-up)?
+I’m left wondering, when push comes to shove, does the jazz from that large lump of land to our east simply fail to cut the mustard (sorry about the metaphor mash-up)?